vmware-tanzu-labs/educates-training-platform/docs/getting-started/training-session.rst

     NAME                            URL                                         USERNAME   PASSWORD
     lab-k8s-fundamentals-w01-s001   http://lab-k8s-fundamentals-w01-s001.test

-Only one workshop instance was created in this case as there was just the one workshop and the capacity was set to 1.
-If you need more workshop instances, set the ``portal.capacity`` field of the ``TrainingPortal`` custom resource YAML input file before creating the resource.
-You could also have deployed more than one workshop at the same time by adding the names of other workshops to ``workshops``.
+Only one workshop instance was created in this case as although the maximum capacity was set to 3, the reserved number of instances (hot spares) was defined as being 1.

+If you need a different number of workshop instances, set the ``portal.capacity`` field of the ``TrainingPortal`` custom resource YAML input file before creating the resource.
+Changing the values after the resource has been created will have no affect.

+In this case only one workshop was listed to be hosted by the training portal.
+You can though deploy more than one workshop at the same time by adding the names of other workshops to ``workshops``.

-Because this is the first time you have deployed the workshop, it can also take a few moments to pull down the workshop image and start.
+Because this is the first time you have deployed the workshop, it can take a few moments to pull down the workshop image and start.

 To access the workshops, attendees of a training session need to visit the web based portal for the training session.
 The URL for the web portal can be found by running::